CoExpNetViz/CoExpNetViz/README.md

 directory stores coexpnetviz.log and intermediate results.

 The tutorial will continue with the dialog instead.
-To open the dialog, select `Apps > Create co-expression network` from the cytoscape menu.
+To open the dialog, select `Apps > Create co-expression network` from the Cytoscape menu.
 You can hover over each input field for a tooltip.
 CoExpNetViz needs a subset of genes to use as baits, other genes will be compared against the baits to check for co-expression.
 Please fill in the following: